Matsuyama becomes first Japanese in Masters green jacket

 Matsuyama did well to walk away with bogey, and with Schauffele making a fourth straight birdie, the lead was down to two shots with three to play.

 The next swing all but ended it.
-Schauffele’s tee shot on the par-3 16th bounced of the hill and dribbled into the pond.
+Schauffele’s tee shot on the par-3 16th bounced off the hill left of the green and dribbled into the pond.
 His third shot from the drop area went into the gallery.
-He wound up with a triple-bogey 6.
+It added to a triple bogey, and his third close call in a major.

-Never mind that Matsuyama bogeyed three of his last four holes.
+Never mind that Matsuyama bogeyed three of his last four holes, the first Masters champion with a final round over par since Trevor Immelman shot 75 in 2008.

 All that mattered was that uphill walk to the 18th green, needing only to blast out of the bunker and take two putts for the victory.

-That’s what he did, a final bogey for a one-shot victory over 24-year-old Masters rookie Will Zalatoris, who closed with a 70 and stayed on the practice range just in case of a playoff.
+And that’s what he did, soaking in the moment with a few thousand spectators on their feat to celebrate a career-changing moment — for the 29-year-old Matsuyama, and he hopes for an entire country.

+“Hopefully, I’ll be a pioneer and many other Japanese will follow,” Matsuyama said.

 Matsuyama finished at 10-under 278 for his 15th victory worldwide, and his sixth on the PGA Tour.